I. Definitions

 - Expected total return from income and the appreciation of investments

-- The spending amount will be allocated to individual endowment accounts on a prorated basis based on the market value of the accounts as at December 31.
+- The spending amount will be allocated to individual endowment accounts on a prorated basis based on the market value of the accounts as at December 31 of the previous calendar year.

 - New endowment gifts received between April 1st and December 31st , will participate in the spending allocation set out in item ii above.